theopmw/Top-Spots-London/README.md

 * Top Spots London uses the **inline loading** method to load the **Maps JavaScript API**:
     1. The Maps JavaScript API is loaded using a ```script``` tag, which can be added inline in your HTML file or dynamically using a separate JavaScript file.
-    2. Top Spots London uses the **Inline Loading** method.
-    3. To load the Maps JavaScript API inline in an HTML file, add a script tag as show below:
+    2. To load the Maps JavaScript API inline in an HTML file, add a script tag as show below:
     ```
     <script async
     src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY&callback=initMap">